Uniform Chart of Accounts

 In 1997, the Georgia General Assembly passed the Local Government Uniform Chart of Accounts and Reporting Act (HB491).
 This Act called for the Georgia Department of Community Affairs (DCA) to develop a uniform chart of accounts to be used by local governments in the state.
 All of Georgia's county and municipal governments, and organizations controlled by them, are required to comply with the provisions set forth in the uniform chart of accounts.
 While independent authorities are not required to use the uniform chart of accounts, DCA encourages them to do so to better facilitate the comparability of financial information provided to DCA and other users.
 More...

-Although there are a number of changes from the first edition of the Chart of Accounts, the basic structure has not changed.
-Some accounts have been added and some have been deleted, account descriptions have been refined, and funds have been added.
-Also, the requirement that local governments allocate indirect costs has been delayed until fiscal years ending in 2004.
-These changes were made to better facilitate the management needs of local governments while still providing the necessary degree of comparability of financial information reported by Georgia's local governments.
+Although there are a number of changes from the Second edition of the Chart of Accounts, the basic structure has not changed.
+Some accounts have been added and some have been deleted, account descriptions have been refined and funds have been added.
+These changes were made to better facilitate the management needs of local governments while still providing the necessary degree of comparability of financial information reported by Georgia’s local governments.

 Georgia Department of Community Affairs